kazewong/lecture-notes/Engineering/SoftwareEngineeringForDataScience/lab/problemAnalysis.typ

 == What about set backs?

 As much as we all want to stick with the plan, life happens.
+It is inevitable that something will go wrong and you have to move back the schedule.
+That's fine and that's why we need a clear timeline.
+If you cannot achieve what are supposed to do this week, no big deal, just move it to next week.
+However, it is important to recognize setbacks should not happen every week, or more often than the rate you are making progress.

 = Choosing your champion